Joe DeRita: Gradual decline

 DeRita remained a member of the team through the 1960s, participating in a full workload of television appearances and commercials, a multiyear movie contract, and The New Three Stooges animated cartoons series, which included live-action introductions.
 In January 1970 Larry Fine had a stroke during the production of Kook's Tour, a pilot for a planned TV series, which put all new Stooges-related material on hold.
 Emil Sitka was twice named as "the middle stooge", but never got to perform with the team.
 Shortly after Larry's stroke, Moe, Emil, and Joe were going to appear in a movie written by Moe's grandson, but financing fell through.
 Before Moe's death on May 4, 1975, the Stooges, with Sitka, had planned to film a movie called The Jet Set.
 This was later produced with the surviving members of the Ritz Brothers and released as Blazing Stewardesses.

 In the early 1970s, with Moe's approval, DeRita attempted to form a "new" Three Stooges.
 He recruited burlesque and vaudeville veterans Mousie Garner and Frank Mitchell to replace Moe and Larry for nightclub engagements.
-Their act was poorly received, thereby ending the group.
+Their act was poorly received, quickly ending the group.